JesseJabezArendse/AP_01/README.md

 This directory contains C Code for each sensor board that does the data aquisition and porting to Simulink.
 Not necessary unless you're curious and want to make custom changes.

 ### [Binaries/](https://github.com/JesseJabezArendse/AP_01/tree/main/binaries)
-This directory contains the precompiled binaries of the source code folders, which is needed by Simulink.
+This directory contains the precompiled binaries for each Model, which is needed by Simulink.

 ---